markallisongit/blog/content/posts/2023/which-adf-runtime/index.md

 {{< image src="interactive-authoring.jpg" caption="Enabling interactive authoring with Managed Virtual Network" >}}

+For each resource that ADF accesses, we need to approve the private IP address it is connecting from in the Managed Virtual Network:

 {{< image src="sqlmi-private-managed-endpoint.jpg" caption="Approve the SQLMI Private Managed Endpoint for ADF" >}}

 {{< image src="adls-private-endpoint.jpg" caption="Approve the ADLSg2 Private  Endpoint Connection for ADF" >}}